BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 (../media/rules_manual/fate_1.jpg)

 *Thorin has defeated Grinnah in a fight and prepares to make his Strikes.
-Swinging* Orcrist *above his head, Thorin scores a 1, 5 and 6 for his To Wound rolls â€” causing 2 Wounds!
+Swinging* Orcrist *above his head, Thorin scores a 1, 5 and 6 for his To Wound rolls — causing 2 Wounds!
 Grinnah decides to use a Fate point against one of these wounding Strikes, rolling a 4.
-This prevents the Wound and stops it from doing D3 Wounds â€” if the Fate roll had been failed, then Grinnah would have suffered D3 Wounds as Orcrist has the Goblinbane special rule.
+This prevents the Wound and stops it from doing D3 Wounds — if the Fate roll had been failed, then Grinnah would have suffered D3 Wounds as Orcrist has the Goblinbane special rule.
 However, Grinnah does not have another Fate point to use to prevent the second Wounding Strike, so it will do D3 Wounds.
 Thorin rolls a 5 and inflicts 3 Wounds, cleaving the Goblin's head clean off!*

 **FATE 2**